janjur/apteka/README.md

 ## Access application

-### Connect to dashboard via browser at localhost:8080
+Connect to dashboard using browser at localhost:8080